Cole Inquiry: Background

 The Volcker Inquiry was set up to investigate the systematic corruption of the Oil-for-Food Programme (or Program) by the Arab nationalist and Arab socialist government of the fifth President of Iraq, Saddam Hussein.

 The Volcker Inquiry

 The United Nations Independent Inquiry Committee was formed to investigate allegations of corruption and fraud in the UN Oil-for-Food Programme.
-Paul Volcker's report, released in October 2005, found that AWB was the biggest single source of kickbacks made to the Iraqi government.
 In exchange for trouble-free disembarkation of wheat purchased under the Oil for food program, AWB paid 'trucking charges' totaling A$300 million to Alia, a Jordanian trucking company.
 Volcker found that Alia kept a small percentage of the 'charges', and passed the remainder to the government of Saddam Hussein.
 An accompanying statement released with the report by the Secretary-General of the United Nations, Kofi Annan requested that "national authorities take steps to prevent the recurrence of such practices in the future and that they take action, where appropriate, against companies falling within their jurisdiction".